kaustubhbhavsar/animals-10-classification/README.md

 In both the mentioned scenarios, mobile and embedded vision system is used and MobileNet model architecture is specifically desined for it.
 Resnet50v2 (<a href="Scripts/resnet50v2.py">resnet50v2.py</a>) model architecture is used to comparative analysis with MobileNetV3 model architectures.

+Class imbalance issue is handled using class weights.

-Training results, and observations from various experiments carried out are explained in depth in training files (notebooks).
+Training results, and observations from various experiments (using both transfer learning and fron scratch) carried out are explained in depth in training files (notebooks).

 Summarizing top results: